Vlad2269/Vlad/README.md

 Select the MATLAB Liscence that is on **your** screen and confirm your selection.
 ![SELECT](https://github.com/Vlad2269/Vlad/blob/master/SELECT%20LISCENCE.png)

->You may pick a specific file destination after this point, however I would just leave the file destination that is already suggested.
+>You may pick a specific file destination after this point, however it would be best if you just leave the file destination that is already suggested.

 For license selection, pick MATLAB and Simulink as shown below and hit next.